georgedoescode/garden-jamstack-posters/readme.md

 ### Development mode

-To spin up a local development environment, run:

-`npm run watch`
+To spin up a local development environment, run: `npm run watch`

-The above will start Eleventy in watch mode and spin up a local web server at `http://localhost:8081`.
+This will start Eleventy in watch mode and spin up a local web server at `http://localhost:8081`.

-_**Note:** to speed up local builds, you can set a `POSTER_COUNT` environment variable before running the local development command:_
+_**Note:** to speed up local builds by only generating recent posters you can set a `POSTER_COUNT` environment variable like so:_

 `POSTER_COUNT=8 npm run watch`

-### Running a "production" build
+### Production mode

-To create a production-style build of the site, run:
+To create a production build of the site, run:

 `npm run build`

-The above command will build the site to `dist/` (just like development mode) and spin up a Puppeteer instance to generate the open graph images for each poster.
+This will build the site to `dist/` (just like development mode) and spin up a Puppeteer instance to generate the open graph images for each poster.

-## Got an idea?
+## 💡 Got an idea?
 Notice an issue?

 I'd love to hear from you!
 You can always log an issue on this repo's [Github issues page](https://github.com/georgedoescode/garden-jamstack-posters/issues) or [send me a message on Twitter](https://twitter.com/georgedoescode).